 The Barton Creek Green Belt offers a secluded float inside the city of Austin.

 You decide where to start and stop.
-But a popular location to begin is the Loop 360 Access, and it offers a two to three hour float.
+But a popular location to begin is the Loop 360 Access, which offers a two to three-hour float.

 As you are on your own, pack light, and bring your own gear.
 Alcohol is not permitted in the river.

 Austin is a popular destination.
 You can always find something to do besides tubing.
 Hotels.com can give you low prices in Downtown Austin or near by fun sites.
 For dates, deals, and locations, click here!